rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 # Spring REST Docs advanced feature: Code based documentation
 The idea of having documentation as code is not new and was [introduced a long time ago](https://docs-as-co.de/).
 One of the pioneers was [LaTeX](https://www.latex-project.org/).
-The approach is one of many and convenient for documenting APIs, where you can minimize manual writing of the documentation.
+The approach described here is one of many convenient ways for documenting APIs, where you can minimize manual writing of the documentation.
 [Spring REST Docs](https://spring.io/projects/spring-restdocs) is a great tool for doing that.
 #### Disclaimer
 This blog post is not going to cover the basics of using the Spring REST Docs.
-On the internet you can find several tutorials on how to get started with it.
-I.e. [this](https://spring.io/guides/gs/testing-restdocs/) or [this one](https://www.baeldung.com/spring-rest-docs).
+On the internet you can find several tutorials on how to get started with it, i.e. [this](https://spring.io/guides/gs/testing-restdocs/) or [this one](https://www.baeldung.com/spring-rest-docs).
 The goal of this blog post is to provide more insights into an  advanced feature, namely - generating custom documentation snippets, which are based on your code.
-For instance such snippet can contain a table with all possible enumeration values of a field in request payload for a RESTful API.
+For instance a snippet can contain a table with all possible enumeration values of a field in request payload for a RESTful API.
 ## Technical stack
-For a sample project I chose following technologies:
+I chose following as sample technologies:
 - [Kotlin](https://kotlinlang.org/) programming language
 - [Ktor](https://ktor.io) framework for implementing of the sample RESTful API
 - [Koin](https://insert-koin.io/) framework for the dependency injection